Before digging into the specifics of Dr Rhonda Patrick’s diet, let’s look at her core diet strategies:

-Rhonda notes that a 10 hour eating window starts the moment you put anything into your body that isn’t water, that even includes tea or coffee!
+Rhonda notes that the eating window starts the moment you put anything into your body that isn’t water, that even includes tea or coffee!
 Food and xenobiotic compounds, such as the caffeine in coffee, activate metabolic enzymes in your liver and gut, and those enzymes are on a “clock”.
 This is because humans are diurnal (active during the day, and asleep at night) – and our evolution has led to us having cells that are optimized towards 12 hours of day time activity.

-Whilst eating within the 12 hour (day time) clock, we metabolise glucose, amino acids, fatty acids optimally.
+Whilst eating within the 12 hour (day time) clock, we metabolize glucose, amino acids, fatty acids optimally.
 However, past that 12 hour clock, say we’re eating at night, that’s when our metabolism in general no longer works as well.
 For example, our insulin sensitivity increases, and our body switches to the storing of fatty acids, rather than using them for fuel.

 2. Cutting Out Refined Sugars & Refined Carbohydrates